HISTORY OF REEK SUNDAY, part 2: PILGRIMAGE

 Pilgrims, nature lovers, archeologists, historians, and hill climbers come from all over the world to climb the mountain on Reek Sunday.
 In our previous article, we discussed the Tradition.
 Here we discuss the pilgrimage that has been going on for centuries, and an older one for millennia.
 More on that later.

 The current one has been going on actively since 1905 with the dedication of the new St. Patrick’s Oratory.
 Pilgrimages had fallen off following the Great Hunger (Potato Famine) of the 1840s and efforts were made to revitalize it.
 On Sunday, July 30, 1905, there were 10,000 pilgrims in attendance of the new church.
 Night pilgrimages were performed until 1973, but they are now held during the day, sometimes barefooted.

 An older tradition goes back even further.
 Pre-Christian artifacts have been discovered by archeologists suggesting a Celtic hill fort that circled the top of the mountain.
 On the summit have been found amber, blue and black glass beads dating to the 3rd century BC.
-The mountain seems to have been revered long before Patrick and was perhaps the reason he had his fast and contest there.
+The mountain seemed to have been revered long before Patrick and was perhaps the reason he had his fast and contest there.
 It was believed to be the seat of the old Celtic fertility deity Crom Dubh, often translated as the Dark Stooped One.
 In pre-Roman times, Crom Dubh seems to have been considered a despotic deity with evil powers.

 Throughout Ireland, the Festival of Lughnasa is celebrated at the end of July.
 It is the start of the harvest festival in honor of the deity Lugh, the ancient pagan god of the Tuatha De Danann, a people whose name is now encompassed in the Irish word for August — Lughnasa.
 Lugh, personified as both young and strong, grasped harvest riches from the hands of fate each year by defeating the older god Crom Dubh.